All posts by Louise Lindbäck

 -Anonymous participant

-Lecture on “Introduction to microbiomes”, given by Björn Schröder, group leader at Umeå University.
+Lecture on “Resistance from a microbe perspective”, given by Diarmaid Hughes, professor at Uppsala University.
 Photo: Hanna Eriksson.

 -Anonymous participant